Bob Neill

-Sir Robert James MacGillivray Neill (born 24 June 1952) is a British barrister and Conservative Party politician.
-He has served as the Member of Parliament (MP) for Bromley and Chislehurst since a by-election on 29 June 2006, following the death of the previous incumbent Eric Forth.
+Sir Robert James MacGillivray Neill KC (Hon) (born 24 June 1952) is a British barrister and Conservative Party politician.
+He served as the Member of Parliament (MP) for Bromley and Chislehurst from 2006 to 2024.

 He served as a Parliamentary Under Secretary of State at the Department of Communities and Local Government from 14 May 2010 to 4 September 2012.
-He is the current Chair of Parliament's Justice Select Committee.
+He latterly served as Chair of Parliament's Justice Select Committee.

 Biography

+Neill was born in Ilford to John Macgillivray Neill and Elsie May Neill (née Chaston).
+Neill attended Abbs Cross Technical High School in Hornchurch.
+He took his law degree at the London School of Economics and subsequently worked as a barrister specialising in criminal law.

+He was elected as a councillor for Harold Wood ward in the London Borough of Havering at the 1978 election and was subsequently re-elected to Havering London Borough Council in 1982 and 1986, going out of office in 1990.
+He was elected at a by-election in 1985 to serve as Greater London Council member for Romford, going out of office in 1986.